Over $1 Billion won for our clients!

 • Request a copy of the police report.
 When law enforcement arrives on the scene, they will complete a report of the incident.
 Be sure to ask for a copy.

 • Save all documents.
-Keep any documents, bills, or papers you receive from doctor visits, ambulance rides, etc. Keep copies of estimates for the repair of your car and for any other out-of-pocket expenses that you incur because of the accident.
+Keep any records, medical bills, or papers you receive from doctor visits, ambulance rides, etc. Keep copies of estimates for the repair of your car and any other out-of-pocket expenses you incur because of the accident.
 These documents are crucial to document the money you deserve as compensation.

 • Take notes.
 Begin a journal and take notes on how you feel both physically and mentally after the accident.
 This could be helpful in court down the road.